stephenjmcmahon/Scripts/README.md

 # Scripts

-A collection of scripts designed to automate networking tasks, streamline system management, and enhance productivity.
-This includes tools for network discovery, VLAN synchronization, file and folder operations, and command-line efficiency.
+A collection of scripts designed to automate networking tasks, streamline infrastructure management, and enhance operational efficiency.
+This includes tools for network discovery, hardware auditing and reclamation, VLAN synchronization, access port security, stack assessment, file and folder operations, and command-line utilities.

 ## Bash